Extevious/strict-cpp/README.md

    // You can define your own types:
    //    - First parameter is the name of the type.
-   //    - Second parameter is the type.
+   //    - Second parameter is the encapsulated type.

    STRICT_CPP_DEFINE_INTEGRAL_TYPE(buffer_size_t, std::size_t);
    STRICT_CPP_DEFINE_FLOAT_TYPE(scale_t, float);

    // You can also define your own types with a range of qualified types for implicit usage:
    //    - First parameter is the name of the type.
-   //    - Second parameter is the type.
+   //    - Second parameter is the encapsulated type.
    //    - All following types are the qualified types.

    STRICT_CPP_DEFINE_INTEGRAL_TYPE(example_t, int, long, double, std::size_t);